xaya/xaya_docs/games.md

 In particular, games must also not include any newly registered names into the game state until those names have referenced the game.
-Players should make an explicit move with a new name that indicates to "join" or "create" an avatar in a particular game if they wish so.
+Players must make an explicit move with a new name that indicates they wish to "join" the game or "create" an avatar in the game.
-(But of course, game UIs may show a list of all names the player owns to offer them the ability to do this.)
+(Of course, game UIs may show a list of all the names the player owns so that the player can easily choose to join in this way through the UI.)

 Here are some example values:

-* `{}`:  This is the minimal valid JSON object, and can be used as value when a name is registered or sent to a different address if no moves are intended to be made at the same time.
+* `{}`:  This is the minimal valid JSON object, and can be used as a value when a name is registered or sent to a different address if no moves are intended to be made at the same time.
 Name updates with this value are not sent to any game engine.